rudderlabs/rudder-sdk-js/README.md

 # [](https://github.com/rudderlabs/rudder-sdk-js/blob/master/README.md#rudderstack-javascript-sdk)RudderStack JavaScript SDK

-The RudderStack JavaScript SDK lets you track and send user events from your website to RudderStack.
-You can then further transform and route this event data to the destination platform of your choice.
+The JavaScript SDK lets you track customer event data from your websites and send it to your specified destinations via RudderStack.

 > For detailed documentation on the RudderStack JavaScript SDK, click [**here**](https://docs.rudderstack.com/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk).